damianhakert/damianhakert.github.io/source/posts/2016-10-07-8-dot-12-cycle-analytics-webcast.html.md

 description:  In this webcast, we demo the highlights from GitLab 8.12
 ---

-During the [GitLab Master Plan][masterplan], we promised to ship the entire development lifecycle before the end of the year.
+In the [GitLab Master Plan][masterplan], we promised to ship the entire development lifecycle before the end of the year.
 [GitLab 8.12][8.12] is exciting because it brings us one step closer to realizing our [vision][vision] to be an integrated set of tools for the software development lifecycle.

 In this release, we launchted the first iteration of [Cycle Analytics][cycle].
 Cycle Analytics gives you